-A list of Shakespeare Monologues will be provided each student several weeks in advance of the course - sometime in late-June or early July.
+A list of Shakespeare Monologues will be provided to each student in advance of the course.
 The student will select one monologue from that list to work on during (and outside of) class, and eventually to present.
-The student should print off a copy of their monologue from those provided, and bring their copy to the first day.
+The student should print off a copy of their monologue from those provided and bring their copy to the first day.